Dissociation: Definition, Symptoms, and Recovery

 There were some positives to my dissociative experiences: I wasn't present when a lot of bad parts in my life took place, such as high school.
 My feeling of self wasn't covered in scars like most people, and whenever I wanted to, I could pick up on how others were feeling with a high degree of detail and accuracy.
 Because I only had my intellect, I got very good at observing, analyzing, and picking up on what was happening in someone's subconscious from clues like their posture, word choices, and eye movements.

 Most people don't put that much energy into observation because they can feel other people directly.
 But that was all I had, so I pushed it to the max, a bit like a blind person who learns to click their fingers to echolocate.

 Now, I have both: observation and direct feeling.
 Putting those two capabilities together is pretty awesome, and not much gets by me these days.

 What Was It Like?

-The experience of safety, of being seen and responded to appropriately, is a vital part of the healing process if you have been dissociated since infancy.
+The experience of safety–of being seen and responded to appropriately–was also a vital part of the healing process.
+Don't try to heal yourself on your own.
+Get help.

 By separating ourselves from our feelings, dissociation cuts us off from our deepest selves, but it also cuts us off from all the people around us.
 We feel we can't trust anyone.
 But a whole new life is waiting for you if you are willing to put in the effort, a life you can't even begin to imagine.
 It's a leap of faith, to step off that cliff and trust that it won't kill you, to depend on someone else and let down your guard.
 Take it.